Count Dracula (1970)

 Review:

-We begin with Jonathan Harker (Fred Williams) as he traveling by train to Romania.
+We begin with Jonathan Harker (Fred Williams) traveling by train to Romania.
 It is on the train he meets a businessman who takes this route quite often.
 He is nervous when he hears where Jonathan is going and tries to dissuade him.
-Once they arrive, Jonathan is told he will be left at a pass and collected by a coach there to the castle where Dracula resides.
+Once they arrive, Jonathan is told he will be left at a pass and collected by a coach there to the castle where Dracula lives.
+The townspeople keep giving him looks and the businessman once again tries to change his mind.

-The Count tells him his servants have all gone to bed and that he will attend to Jonathan.
-While Jonathan dines, he goes over all of the documents on the purchase of the house for the Dracula.
-The castle is somewhat in disrepair and there are spiders and webs everywhere.
-The two sit down by the fire where Dracula tells Jonathan the reason he had him come all this way to bring the documents.
+The count tells him his servants have all gone to bed due to the time of his arrival.
+He attends to Jonathan himself.
+While Jonathan dines, he goes over all the documents on the purchase of the house for his host.
+The castle is in disrepair and there are spiders along with their webs everywhere.
+The two sit down by the fire where Dracula tells Jonathan the reason, he had him come all this way to get the documents.
 He also sees a picture of Jonathan’s fiancée, Mina (Maria Rohm), and her best friend Lucy Westenra (Soledad Miranda).

 That night Jonathan hears strange noises and possible Dracula becoming a bat.
-He is locked in his room and he has strange dreams of three vampires.
-Is all of this a nightmare or really happening?
-He also wakes to find two wounds on his neck as well as other signs that Dracula is a vampire as well.
+He is locked in his room and he has strange dreams of three female vampires.
+He wasn’t sure if it was a dream though.
+He finds two wounds on his neck as well as other signs that Dracula is a vampire as well.
 To escape he jumps out of his window.

 He awakes in the hospital outside of London.
-It is run by Dr. Van Helsing (Herbert Lom) and he attended to by Dr. Seward (Paul Muller).
-Also in hospital is Renfield (Klaus Kinski) who had a possible run in with Dracula previously.
-Speaking of which, he has also followed them and is feeding on the young women of London.
+It is run by Dr. Van Helsing (Herbert Lom) and Dr. Seward (Paul Muller) works here.
+Also in hospital is Renfield (Kinski) who had a possible run in with Dracula previously.
+Speaking of which, the count has followed them and is feeding on the young women of London.
 Dr. Van Helsing is an expert on the dark arts and must find a way to stop him before it is too late.

-Now I will admit this, I’ve seen a ton of adaptations of this story.
-I did watch a lot of them in a row so I know I got burned out a bit, because this is the same basic story.
-Much like most adaptations, this one does make some changes here and there.
+That should be enough of a recap and introduction to the characters.
+Where I want to start is that I’ve seen a ton of adaptations of this story.
+I did watch different versions in a row so I know I got burned out a bit, because this is the same basic story.
+Like most adaptations, this one does make changes here and there.
 One example is that Reinfield ran into Dracula in Romania with his daughter and he ended up back in London like Jonathan.
 Lucy is engaged to Quincey (Jack Taylor) and Dr. Seward is not a suitor to her.
 Also having Dr. Van Helsing run an institute in London, as with the novel he traveled there for a medical conference.

 This version is quite interesting, because it was made by Jesús Franco, who is kind of known for his grindhouse, lower budget films.
-I do get that vibe from this one, but it also has Brunno Mattei on the crew, who I’ve seen some of his Italian films.
+I do get that vibe from this one, but it also has Brunno Mattei on the crew, who I’ve seen some of his work.
 With my horror knowledge I’ve acquired from the first viewing of this, I was surprised to see these names together.
+Let me say, with Mattei as cinematographer, this looks great.
+We get different things with zooms and the framing was on point here so credit to that.

-Some other things that struck me that I enjoyed.
+I will also say that this does other things I enjoy.
 One was the humanizing Dracula like they do.
 He is done up to look like an old man.
-In his conversation with Jonathan he is carrying on like he is in 60’s or so, which is how he looks.
-Now we know that he is a vampire and he much older than that.
-It works for the perception of the character in the film as well as us.
+In his conversation with Jonathan, he is carrying on like he is one, which is how he looks.
+Now we know that he is a vampire and has lived much longer than a normal lifespan.
+It works for the feeling of the character.
 We also know that he has probably run out of possible victims in his village nearby and London affords him quite the buffet.
 To go from this though, we also have the character of Renfield.
-Now I know Kinski is a really good actor, but he was also quite difficult.
+Now I know Kinski is a good actor, but he was also quite difficult.
 Supposedly he was lied to as he thought he would play the title role.
-I also feel like that is why we don’t get a good performance, because Renfield, who is supposed to be stark raving mad, is really subdued.
+I also feel like that is why we don’t get a good performance, because Renfield, who is supposed to be stark raving mad, is subdued.
+That’s not to say we don’t see him losing his mind at times in this version.

 The next thing to cover would be the pacing of the film.
-I really didn’t have any issues here.
+I didn’t have issues here.
 I think that we have a solid run time of just less than 100 minutes.
-It never really lags at any point, it just cuts out parts of the story they didn’t probably have the budget for.
-The only issue I really have is that we get a jump from Jonathan jumping out of the window to him waking up in hospital.
-He seems to completely forgotten he sold Dracula a house in London.
+It never lags at any point; it just cuts out parts of the story they probably didn’t have the budget for.
+The only issue I have is that we get a jump from Jonathan leaping out of the window to him waking up in hospital in London.
+He seems to have completely forgotten he sold Dracula a house here in town.
 I’m not sure why he wouldn’t think that he would not be coming there.
 The ending is an interesting way to take care of the vampire as well.
+It also felt rushed to me.

-Effects for this film I did have some issues with.
+Next, I’ll tackle the effects.
+I did have minor issues with these.
 Part of it is the time the film came out.
-I don’t mind when Dracula is turning into a bat to cut away and cut back with him gone.
-The lack of technology at the time really affects it here.
-Seeing his brides as they are translucent at first I thought was good.
-The rubber bats used weren’t great though.
-I did think that the blood looked solid, which tended to be a problem in the era.
-There were some weird zooms that the camera would do for dramatic effect.
-I don’t think those really worked for me, but it shot fine overall.
+I don’t mind when Dracula is turning into a bat to cut away and then back with him gone.
+The lack of technology and budget affects it here.
+Seeing his brides as they are translucent at first, I thought was good.
+The rubber bats used weren’t great.
+I’ve softened here as movies I hold in higher regard struggled with bringing this animal to life.
+I did think that the blood looked solid.
+It isn’t as bright as counterparts of the era.
+There were weird zooms that the camera would do for dramatic effect.
+I don’t think those necessarily worked for me, but there is charm there too.
 The setting of the castle though I was a big fan of as it seems like they used a real one.

 The last thing to touch on would be the soundtrack of the film.
-It does seem to be a lot of difficult selections that were used, but there was one in particular I really enjoyed.
-It has the feel of the era and it uses this really odd sound.
-It really made me feel anxious about was going to be happen next on the screen.
+It doesn’t to have different selections used, but there was one I enjoyed.
+It has the feel of the era and it uses this odd sound.
+This might even be considered as the theme.
+It made me feel anxious about what was going to happen next.
 I also like the sound of the wolves howling, because that does add something to the eeriness of Romania as well as the voice-over where we can hear Dracula calling to his victims.
+Overall, I’m positive here.

 My Rating: 7 out of 10